Meet the Team: Katie, our Wellbeing Link Worker.

 What do you like best about your role at Wellbeing Enterprises?

 I absolutely love being part of our Programme of Activities.
-As a naturally creative person, I find real joy in knitting and all things arts and crafts, so being able to bring that into my work is great.
-But for me, it’s not always about the crafts themselves.
-It’s about the togetherness, the laughter, and the conversations that happen while we’re creating.
-I love seeing people learn something new, grow in confidence, and connect with each other.
-There’s something really special about those shared moments, watching people smile, chat, and just enjoy being together.
+As a naturally creative person, I find real joy in all things arts and crafts, so bringing that into my work is a real privilege.
+But for me, it’s not just about the crafts - it’s about the togetherness, the laughter, and the conversations that happen along the way.

 How do you look after your own wellbeing?